MAS113 Introduction to Probability and Statistics

 Independent random variables.
 Sums of i.i.d. random variables; expectation and variance.
 Chebyshev's inequality and the law of large numbers.
 Moment generating functions.
 The central limit theorem.
 7. Summarising and plotting data using R

-Working with data in R; calculating summary statistics; plots for visualising data.
-8. Introduction to statistical inference
+Working with data in R using the "tidyverse"; calculating summary statistics; plots for visualising data.
+8. A short introduction to machine learning

 |A||Applebaum, David||Probability and information : an integrated approach (2nd ed)||519 (A)||Blackwells||Amazon|